 I’ve worked in those warehouses though I had a foot outside.
 Something stuck to my sole while I was walking the streets as a local newspaper reporter — something that catches when I get too cocky and takes me down a peg.

 After five years in newspapers I scored a place on the BBC Broadcast Journalist training scheme and off to the warehouse I went.
 Soon after its launch I joined Sky News and became an editor and, later, an executive producer at two of the English-language international television channels.
 In short, my employers have included regional newspaper companies, commercial television conglomerates and three state broadcasters.
-If anyone is guilty of state-corporatist journalism, it’s me.
+I have done my share of state-corporatist journalism.

 Did I write propaganda?
 Did I lie?
 Did I catch untruths in the editing process?
 I was certainly part of a machine that laundered wars, that gave a platform to people who profit from wars, and that quoted partisan sources with a dog in the fight.
 I did not write lies because I was senior enough to leave that to someone else.
 Probably the most consistent lie I sold was what George Carlin called the American dream.

 I played a parallel role to that of John Perkins, I was no economic hit man but I recognize the narrative.
 I worked for the same people as Perkins — those bankers and titans of finance capital also own the news corporations.
 I was selling the worldview that made possible his kind of larceny and pillage on behalf of the international syndicates.
 I helped weave a tapestry in which politicians and financial markets worked with good intent to raise up and educate the population, while fighting wars to keep them safe.